I-try-to-code/robowars_email_project/readme.md

 ## 🧾 Step 6: Python Script (`send_emails.py`)

-Edit this file according to the contents that you want to share. i wanted to add 2 more attatchments, so i have written the code as such. feel free to modify the code as per your needs.
+Edit this file according to the contents of the mail and what you want to share. i wanted to add 2 more attatchments, so i have written the code as such. feel free to modify the code as per your needs.

 ## ▶️ Step 7: Run It!